Connecting and Configuring Ceph RBD Using a Linux Client

 )

-Edit configuration file in the path /etc/systemd/system/systemd-cryptsetup@rbd_luks_pool.service.d/10-deps.conf
+Edit the configuration file located at /etc/systemd/system/systemd-cryptsetup@rbd_luks_pool.service.d/10-deps.conf

-by inserting following lines.
+by adding the following lines.

-instead of rbdmap.service
+was used instead of rbdmap.service

-(must be adjusted to lines After=
+(this must be adjusted in the lines After=

 and Requires=